 - a.
 Hospital room.
-The actual daily charge, not to exceed the hospital's most common rate for a 2-bed room - b.
+The actual daily charge - b.
 Isolation care.
 When the Plan agrees it is necessary to protect other patients from contagion or to protect a member from contracting the illness of another person - c.
 Intensive care unit.
-Using generally recognized industry standards as a guide, the Plan reserves the right to decide whether a unit in a particular hospital qualifies as an intensive care unit - d.
+Whether a unit in a particular hospital qualifies as an intensive care unit is determined using generally recognized standards - d.
 Facility charges.
 For surgery performed in a hospital outpatient department - e.
 Other hospital services and supplies.
 Those necessary for treatment and ordinarily furnished by a hospital - f.
 Routine nursery care.
 Including one in-nursery provider's visit of a well newborn infant while the mother is confined in the hospital and receiving maternity benefits under the Plan.
 The deductible is waived for routine nursery care (Routine nursery care received out of network is subject to out-of-network benefits.)